Tomás Segovia (poet)

 Tomás Segovia ([toˈmas seˈɣoβja]; 21 May 1927 – 7 November 2011) was a Mexican author, translator and poet of Spanish origin.
 He was born in Valencia, Spain, and studied in France and Morocco.
 He went into exile to Mexico, where he taught at the Colegio de México and other universities.
 Segovia founded the publication Presencia (1946), was director of La Revista Mexicana de Literatura (1958–1963), formed part of the magazine Plural, and collaborated in Vuelta.
+He was married to the writer Inés Arredondo from 1953 to 1965.